 MY EXPERIENCE HIKING THE DRAGON’S BACK TRAIL IN HONG KONG

 It was a sunny December morning when I decided to head out to the Dragon’s Back Hike.
 I’d forgotten it was a Sunday, so I had unintentionally signed myself up to deal with the crowds of tourists and locals alike that flock to this ridge-line.
 After doing the hike, I can only imagine it is the lack of incline that is so attractive about the hike as there are many other equally scenic trails I’ve hiked in Hong Kong with no crowds.
+Somehow it has become the most popular easy hiking trail in Hong Kong.
 Nevertheless, it was beautiful but crowded.

 The bus stop at the train station had a line of about forty people waiting to get on.
 Most were dressed in hiking gear and it was at that point, which I figured out it was Sunday.
 We were now part of the crowd, which was unusual for me.
 The bus dropped us at the trailhead and we let the hoards go ahead and slowly meandered our way up the dusty path.
 You can expect crowds on the trail but it doesn’t ruin the experience.
 I always enjoy seeing others out enjoying nature for themselves and like to look at it that way rather than they are ruining the serenity for me.
 These are natural attractions for us all to enjoy!

 The hike begins with a rocky path that leads to a few nice viewpoints over Tai Tam Bay and the Stanley Peninsula.
 Despite being popular, this hike is actually quite nice for photography with lots of viewpoints, butterflies, a dense forest at times and coast on either side of the ridge.